-- greater difficulties in managing and staffing foreign operations - cultural differences that adversely affect utilization - · currency fluctuations that adversely affect our financial position and operating results - unexpected changes in trading policies, regulatory requirements, tariffs and other barriers - greater difficulties in collecting accounts receivable - longer sales cycles - · restrictions on the repatriation of earnings

-- potentially adverse tax consequences, such as trapped foreign losses - less stable political and economic environments
+- greater difficulties in managing and staffing foreign operations - cultural differences that adversely affect utilization - currency fluctuations that adversely affect our financial position and operating results - unexpected changes in trading policies, regulatory requirements, tariffs and other barriers - greater difficulties in collecting accounts receivable - longer sales cycles - restrictions on the repatriation of earnings - potentially adverse tax consequences, such as trapped foreign losses - less stable political and economic environments

-As a result of the acquisition from ADL, we conduct a significant portion of our business in the Middle East.
-In light of the military conflict in the region, we may not be able to continue to conduct business in that region without interruption, which could negatively affect our revenues and results of operations.
+As a result of the acquisition of the CEV business, we conduct a significant portion of our business in the Middle East.
+In light of the recent military conflict in the region, we were not able to conduct business in that region without interruption, which has slowed the flow of new opportunities and proposals, and could ultimately adversely affect our revenues and results of operations.